 Being formally diagnosed can be something of a revelation for those with PTSD.
 Suddenly everything seems to make sense once they recognize the original event(s) which precipitated their PTSD and they understand how and why their condition has manifested in their PTSD symptoms.

 Unfortunately, time alone cannot heal all wounds.
 In spite of the saying, the damage caused by trauma often runs too deep and too wide to simply be forgotten about.
 In fact, it may make little difference whether or not 10 months or 10 years, or more have passed since the traumatic event(s).
 For a person suffering from PTSD, the passage of time doesn’t insulate them from their symptoms.

 The good news is that a great deal of research has been done on trauma and the conditions associated with it.
 We have a better understanding of the physiological mechanisms at work in a person with PTSD now than ever before.
 This greater understanding has led to more effective, evidence-based treatment for PTSD and other trauma conditions.
 If you or someone you love is living with PTSD, there are good reasons to have hope for relief and recovery.

-Cottonwood has several approaches to treating PTSD, including cognitive behavioral therapy (CBT) and eye movement desensitization and reprocessing (EMDR).
+Cottonwood utilizes numerous approaches to treating PTSD, including cognitive behavioral therapy (CBT) and eye movement desensitization and reprocessing (EMDR).
 When appropriate and safe, we may also incorporate exposure therapy where the client is led through the process of dealing with negative emotions caused by the trauma.

-At Cottonwood, our PTSD program uses a combination of evidenced-based treatment methods and holistic options that help survivors move on from painful memories.
+At Cottonwood, our PTSD program uses a combination of evidence-based treatment methods and holistic options that help survivors move on from painful memories.